Sitting on the equator, very much in the heart of central Africa.

 Rob recounts his journey to the Congo

-“I travelled to Gabon first and spent a week with The Aspinall Foundation working deep in the jungle on the northern border of the Republic of Congo, on a project to reintroduce lowland Gorillas into the forest.
+“I traveled to Gabon first and spent a week with The Aspinall Foundation working deep in the jungle on the northern border of the Republic of Congo, on a project to reintroduce lowland Gorillas into the forest.

 The area has not had any tourism and this was an opportunity to really get under the skin of cutting edge wildlife research and species/mammal reintroduction.
 I traveled there with one of the experienced guides and ended up donating two pack-rafts to the scientific team there in order to further endeavour their research.
 We saw how much they appreciated the support first hand as the chief researcher there was in floods of tears (of joy) as the silent pack-rafts enabled her to get closer than she has ever been to the Gorillas and forest elephants.
 We are supporting great work there and continue to discuss the potential for adventure tourism to the Park – Bateke.